NikJagan/UNICEF_EUR_Group_4_Public/README.md

 2. _constants.py_ The file consists of all constants used for external_events script.

 3. _role.py_ This script defines the system message passed to chatGPT model.
 It is very important to define the prompt properly as this defines the success of the model.
-Poorly-defines prompt will lead to bad quality data.
+Poorly-defined prompt will lead to bad quality data.
 The best practices are listed [here](https://platform.openai.com/docs/guides/prompt-engineering/strategy-write-clear-instructions).

 4. _ETL.R_ This script ensures that all data cleaning and joins are performed.
 As output, it produces 1 dataset (cleaned_joined_data.csv) that can be used for ML.
 In principle, any ML model can then be applied to this dataset.
+On top of it, in order to be able to compare multiple models on exactly the same data, we have performed train/test split in this script.
+These datasets are also saved in datasets folder.

+5. _Data description.R_ This script produces plots and summaries used to describe the obtained data and get more insights into the dataset used for ML.

-5. _LR.R_ This script consists of the implementation, training, and evaluating the Linear Regression model.
+5. _Linear Regression.R_ This script consists of the implementation, training, and evaluating the Linear Regression model.

-5. _RandomForest.R_ This script consists of the implementation, training, hyperparametertuning, evaluating of the Random Forest model.
+5. _Random Forest.R_ This script consists of the implementation, training, hyperparametertuning, evaluating of the Random Forest model.

 5. _Posthoc analysis.R_ This script consists of Post-hoc analysis of the Random forest, namely ALE Plots and Shapley values.